 Engaging in open dialogues with colleagues, recognizing efforts after a job well done, and helping them meet goals create meaningful relationships.
 Fostering these types of relationships among employees is a huge driver of retention.

 Still not convinced?
 Well, ask your employees!
-Research shows that 65% of employees want more feedback.
+Research shows that most employees want more feedback.
 They want feedback.
 They want to grow.
 They want to know that you care.